Frequently Asked Questions

 What are the standards I will be expected to meet?

-We have specific standards for farms, fisheries, and apparel and home goods factories.
-Please see our list of producer standards for more information.
+We have specific standards for our agricultural, factory, and seafood programs.
+Please see our standards for more information.

 Who can earn fair trade certification?